-Which changes are going to have the biggest effect on my store’s conversions?
+Which changes are going to have the biggest effect on your Shopify store’s conversions?
+Which lever you should pull to influence your conversions the most?

-Reviews, testimonials, media mentions, 3rd party endorsements and even the number of Facebook likes you have are all influencers.
+Reviews, testimonials, media mentions, 3rd party endorsements, and even the number of Facebook likes you have are all influencers on your conversion rate.

 Hotjar polls are ideal for this.
 Ask people why they didn’t buy today using an exit poll.